 At night, the airport is illuminated with different colour lights.
-The color of airport light depends on its lighting unit function and is predefined by international aviation regulations (ICAO, Annex 14, Vol I, Chromaticity).
+The colour of airport light depends on its lighting unit function and is predefined by international aviation regulations (ICAO, Annex 14, Vol I, Chromaticity).
 For example, runway edges are illuminated with white lights in most cases.
 Yellow and red lights can be added.
-Types and colours of runway lights are explained in more details in this article.
+The types and colours of runway lights are explained in more detail in this article.

 Approach lights are installed on the approach of the airport runway.
 There are different types of approach lights depending on the category of the runway and type of ALS (Approach Lighting System).
 The purpose of the ALS system is to help the pilot to identify the location of the runway in low visibility conditions.
-Approach lights are white or red color, steady of flashing.
+Approach lights are white or red in colour, with steady or flashing.

 S4GA offers solar approach lights applicable for SALS (Simple Approach Lighting System).
 For international airports, there are backup portable approach lights available in S4GA.

-PAPI (or Precision Approach Path Indicators) are white-red lights that identify glide path.
-PAPI light consists of four projectors that change color from white to red depending on the angle the pilot sees the lights.
+PAPI (or Precision Approach Path Indicators) are white-red lights that identify glide paths.
+PAPI light consists of four projectors that change colour from white to red depending on the angle the pilot sees the lights.
 If all four projectors are red it means that pilot is too low.
 If all projectors are white it means the pilot is too high.
-Correct glide path is when two lights are red, and two lights are white.
+The correct glide path is when two lights are red, and two lights are white.

 Some airports install A-PAPI lights.
 A-PAPI light has the same logic of colour output; the difference is the number of projectors – A-PAPI has two of them (not fours).

-S4GA offers few types of PAPI lights: solar PAPI for permanent RWY illumination, portable halogen PAPI lights, and portable LED PAPI lights.
-S4GA solar PAPI are powered by solar engine.
-Solar engine consists of solar panel and large power bank.
+S4GA offers a few types of PAPI lights: solar PAPI for permanent RWY illumination, portable halogen PAPI lights, and portable LED PAPI lights.
+S4GA solar PAPI is powered by a solar engine.
+A solar engine consists of a solar panel and a large power bank.

-Threshold lights (or wing bar lights) are green steady unidirectional runway lights that illuminate runway threshold.
+Threshold lights (or wing bar lights) are green steady unidirectional runway lights that illuminate the runway thresholds.
 Threshold lights indicate the beginning of the ‘safe-to-land’ part of the runway.
 There are different types of threshold lights currently available on the market: inset or elevated, halogen or LED.
-However, all of them should be compliant with aviation norms in terms of photometric (light output) and chromaticity (color).
+However, all of them should be compliant with aviation norms in terms of photometric (light output) and chromaticity (colour).
 S4GA offers solar-powered LED elevated threshold lights certified and compliant with ICAO.

-Runway end identifier light (short REIL) is a white flashing light that identifies the runway threshold.
+The runway end identifier light (short REIL) is a white flashing light that identifies the runway threshold.
 Another name is runway threshold identification light (or RTIL) defined by ICAO.
 The pair of REILs is usually installed on the left and right sides of the runway threshold.
-They serve as additional identification of runway threshold.
+They serve as an additional identification of runway thresholds.
 S4GA offers solar REIL and portable REIL lighting fixtures.

 Runway centerline lights are white colour steady inset lights located on the centre of a runway.
-They help pilots to keep the airplane in the central part when moving on the runway.
+They help pilots to keep the aeroplane in the central part when moving on the runway.

 Very often airports choose combined type lights – runway threshold end lights with bidirectional red/green optics.
-They indicate runway threshold with green color from one side, and runway end with red color from another side.
+They indicate runway threshold with green colour from one side and runway end with red colour from another side.

-Runway guard light is used on the intersection between runway and taxiway.
+A runway guard light is used at the intersection between the runway and the taxiway.
 The unit consists of two lighting fittings, flashing yellow.
-Today, most of the airports are equipped with halogen runway guard light.
+Today, most airports are equipped with halogen runway guard lights.
 However, LED is becoming more and more popular due to its energy efficiency and high lifespan.
+S4GA offer solar-powered LED runway guard lights.

-Taxiway edge lights are blue color airfield lights that indicate edges of the taxiways.
+Contact S4GATaxiway edge lights are blue colour airfield lights that indicate the edges of the taxiways.
 The same types of lights are used to illuminate aprons.
 Taxiway lights are of elevated or inset type.
-For budget purposes, some airports use taxiway reflective markers instead of the lights.
+For budget purposes, some airports use taxiway reflective markers instead of lights.
 Taxiway markers are cheaper and do not require electricity.

 S4GA offers LED elevated solar blue taxiway lights that do not require electricity to operate.
 S4GA lights are certified and compliant with ICAO norms.

-Airport beacon is a rotating lighting unit that is installed on a high mast at the airport and is aimed to indicate airport location from the air.
+An airport beacon is a rotating lighting unit that is installed on a high mast at the airport and is aimed to indicate the airport location from the air.
 Airport beacons (or aerodrome beacons) are widely used in the US.

-Obstruction lights are red color steady lights used to illuminate different objects and obstacles on the airfield, runway unserviceable areas, Airport Towers.
-There are different types of obstruction lights depending on types of objects they illuminate.
+Obstruction lights are red colour steady lights used to illuminate different objects and obstacles on the airfield, runway unserviceable areas, and Airport Towers.
+There are different types of obstruction lights depending on the types of objects they illuminate.
 More about S4GA obstruction lights – here.

-Airport signs (or guidance signs, information signs) are signs containing numbers and letters that provides pilots with particular information about the airfield: length of the runway, runway category, runway direction, taxiway hold position etc.
+Contact S4GAAirport signs (or guidance signs, information signs) are signs containing numbers and letters that provide pilots with particular information about the airfield: length of the runway, runway category, runway direction, taxiway hold position etc.

 Airport guidance signs are of different colours and sizes depending on the function they provide.
 For an additional visual indication of airport signs at night, they are illuminated with internal lighting.